dotnet/docs/docs/standard/parallel-programming/task-based-asynchronous-programming.md

 - Creation and scheduling don't have to be separated and you require additional task creation options or the use of a specific scheduler.

-- When you need to pass additional state into the task that you can retrieve through its <xref:System.Threading.Tasks.Task.AsyncState%2A?displayProperty=nameWithType> property.
+- You need to pass additional state into the task that you can retrieve through its <xref:System.Threading.Tasks.Task.AsyncState%2A?displayProperty=nameWithType> property.

 [!code-csharp[TPL_TaskIntro#3](../../../samples/snippets/csharp/VS_Snippets_Misc/tpl_taskintro/cs/asyncstate.cs#23)]
 [!code-vb[TPL_TaskIntro#3](../../../samples/snippets/visualbasic/VS_Snippets_Misc/tpl_taskintro/vb/asyncstate.vb#23)]